-- There is an Updated Change Email Settings Page. - Searching will now search the topic and post titles 74. - An Edit this page link is sometimes shown to logged out users on editable pages 75. - The Accept Invitation page looks a lot better 76.
+- An Edit this page link is sometimes shown to logged out users on editable pages 2. - The Accept Invitation page looks a lot better 3.

 You can get Pineapple Snow immediately.
 Work is now starting on GroupServer 11.04 - Slushy followed by a Pounding Headache.